 Eat at Your Favorite Restaurant

 Solo dinners out are so underrated.
-You can order whatever you want, you don't have to make conversation with anyone, and you can really focus on the delicious food you're eating.
-Book a table for one at your favorite restaurant (or sit at the bar), and don't forget to splurge on dessert.
+Not only can you order whatever you want, but you don't have to make conversation with anyone and can really focus on the delicious food.
+Book a table for one at your favorite restaurant (or sit at the bar), and don't forget to end the night with dessert.

 Sign Up for a Boutique Workout

-Ever wanted to attend a class at Barry's Bootcamp or SoulCycle?
-Check out a cool studio near you!
-After reaping the emotional benefits of exercise, indulge in a smoothie.
+If you've been meaning to check out a class at a cool workout studio near you, now is the time!
+After reaping the emotional benefits of exercise, cap things off with a smoothie.

 Bake a Chocolate Layer Cake

-Make a delectable dessert and don't share it with anyone.
+Make a delectable dessert and don't feel like you have to share it with anyone.
 Choose one that's a little more advanced, and be proud of yourself when you nail it.

 Do you have a bunch of recipes saved to your bookmarks or favorites that you've been meaning to try out?
 Valentine's Day is the perfect opportunity to grab the ingredients and cook a delicious dinner for one.